Sumit3754/EquiDerm/Readme.md

 GO TO THIS LIVE LINK TO CHECK PROJECT -- https://c79803cfdb5d.ngrok-free.app/ -- Sometimes it fluctuates due to network or limited badwidth

+FOR TESTING LIVE WEB-CAM YOU ARE REQUIRED TO USE ONLY FIREFOX AND CHROME BROWSER......./